Ben Schrader Jr.

 Bio

-While conducting basic training at Texas A&M University (at the time was a military school), Ben Schrader Jr, would obtain 2 years in the Chemical Corps and he was commissioned as a 2nd Army Lieutenant before being place on active duty.
-After attending Mortar and Chemical Office Corps school at Fort McClellan, Alabama, he received his orders with the 4th Battalion Smoke Generator Chemical Corps bound for Korean in Spring of ’52.
+Ben Schrader, Jr., completed basic training at Texas A&M University while it was a military school.
+He trained for two years in the Chemical Corps and was commissioned as a 2nd Army Lieutenant before being place on active duty.
+After attending Mortar and Chemical Office Corps school at Fort McClellan, Alabama, he received his orders with the 4th Battalion Smoke Generator Chemical Corps bound for Korean in Spring of 1952.
 The crucial task of the Smoke Generator Company as Combat Engineers was to lay smoke over harbors and bridges in the event of an air attack.
-Ben Schrader also laid smoke screens while building pontoon bridges over rivers.
-After his initial project, Ben was reassigned as Platoon Leader to the 2nd Battalion 4.2 Mortar Company that provided 24 hour supplies & artillery support for the Korean Infantry.
-Since Ben’s return to Korea, he is amazed at the infrastructure, the Koreans’ love for their country, and respect civilians had for America’s involvement in the Korean War.
+He also laid smoke screens while building pontoon bridges over rivers.
+After his initial project, he was reassigned as platoon leader to the 2nd Battalion 4.2 Mortar Company that provided twenty-four hour supplies and artillery support for the Korean infantry.
+He was amazed at the infrastructure after his return to Korea, the Koreans’ love for their country, and respect civilians had for America’s involvement in the Korean War.

 Video Clips